Shengwei-Peng/UAV-GenerativeAI-Navigation-Images/README.md

 We also thank [AI CUP 2024](https://tbrain.trendmicro.com.tw/Competitions/Details/34) for organizing the competition and providing the datasets.

 ## Arguments
-The scripts `train.py` and `test.py` in the diffusion directory share various configurable arguments.
+The scripts `train.py` and `test.py` in the diffusion and gan directory share various configurable arguments.
 Below are the explanations for some of the key arguments:

-### `./diffusion/train.py` and `./diffusion/test.py`
+### `diffusion/`

 | Argument              | Description                                                                                                                              | Default Value |
 |:--------------------- | ---------------------------------------------------------------------------------------------------------------------------------------- | ------------- |